Doomlazer/SQ3-TUCR-EPP/README.md

 # Space Quest III - The Undiscovered Country Road - Extended Planets Pack!

-WARNING: This mod is still in early development and doesn't have much content yet.
+WARNING: This mod is still in early development and is a work in progress.

 ## What is this?

 A mod for the DOS version of Space Quest III.
 It adds new planets to the Aluminum Mallard's scanner.
-Currently there are two new planets appearing in sectors 23 and 27.
-Both planets can be landed on, but are currently just proof of concepts that will change drastically with updates.
+Currently, there are two new planets appearing in sectors 23 and 27.
+Both planets can be landed on, but are mostly proof of concepts that will change drastically with future updates.

 <img src="pics/23.png"  width="600" alt="AquaVelveeta seen for the first time.">